uamp/curtains_mqtt_esp8266/README.md

 # Curtain Controller

-Curtain controller using ESP8266, nodemcu and LUA script
+Curtain controller using ESP8266, nodemcu and LUA script.
+Primarily designed for OpenHAB, but will work with any MQTT based home automation software

 ## Features
 * Controls curtains using a bi-directional DC motor (hooked up to H-bridge, L293D chip).